 Studies suggest that many of us consume more irons than we need to maintain good health.
 Lower the iron levels in your body every time you give blood, which can help reduce the risk of heart disease.

 High blood iron levels have the potential to increase the risk of cardiovascular disease because iron accelerates the oxidation process of cholesterol in the body, which damages arteries.
 Iron stimulates cells to churn out free radicals, molecules that may contribute to cancer and other diseases of aging.
-Women tend to outlive men and are generally better a postponing the onset of age-related diseases, and one theory involves iron loss due to menstruation.
+Studies show that high iron levels in your blood are also associated with premature aging.

 When you donate blood, your body replaces the blood volume within 48 hours of donation, and all of the red blood cells you lose during donation are completely replaced within four to eight weeks.
 This process of replenishment can help your body stay healthy and work more efficiently and productively.